cunhapatrick/boilerplate-nodejs-rest-api/readme.md

 ## Description

-This boilerPlate have all the primary configurations to start a nodejs API with Express and MongoDB with the initial settings
+This boilerPlate have all the primary configurations to start a nodejs API RESTFULL with Express and MongoDB with the initial settings

 ## Repository URL